 Environmental group Greenpeace on Monday announced that it had found hazardous materials in Apple’s iPhone.
 The group

-on the iPhone to measure both internal and external components.
+commissioned the tests on the iPhone to measure both internal and external components.

 According to Greenpeace the tests revealed chemicals that included “phthalates” in the vinyl plastic earphone wiring at levels that are prohibited in young children’s toys in San Francisco and the European Union (EU).

 The test also found brominated compounds in half the samples, which can create dioxin when burned, according to the study.
 The compounds comprised 10 percent of the total weight of the flexible circuit board in the iPhone, the group said.

 “Apple missed a key opportunity when it rolled out the iPhone in June,” said Rick Hind of Greenpeace.
 “There is no reason why the iPhone could not have been made without toxins like vinyl plastics and brominated flame retardants as Nokia is already doing.”

 Apple representatives were not immediately available to comment.